-The Environmental Institute of Houston will be conducting the National Wetland Condition Assessment for Texas in the summer of 2016.
+The Environmental Institute of Houston conducted the National Wetland Condition Assessment for Texas in the summer of 2016.
 The project is a national assessment coordinated by the U.S. Environmental Protection Agency to meet three primary goals:

 - Produce a national report that describes the quality of the nation's wetlands;